WallarooLabs/wally/book/metrics/metrics-ui.md

 #### Stats Overview Section

 The `Detailed Metrics` page gives us deeper dive into the stats for a given element within a section.
 Every `Detailed Metrics` page will include an expanded stats line, also including the `99.9%` and `99.99%` Percentile Bins.
-Having a look below we can see that `99.99%` of messages processed for the `Alerts` pipeline are less than or equal to 66 milliseconds.
+Having a look below, we can see that `99.99%` of messages processed for the `Alerts` pipeline are less than or equal to 66 milliseconds.
 We can also see that we have a median throughput of 49k.
-Both these stats representing the last 5 minutes of processing data from the incoming stream.
+Both these stats represent the last 5 minutes of processing data from the incoming stream.

 ![Stats Overview Section](/book/metrics/images/stats-overview-section.png)